-Dislocated Worker Program List all current and potential service providers in the area Indicate Basic service(s) provide Individualized ed by each Training WIOA funded? in the drea
+Dislocated Worker Program List all current and potential service providers in the area Indicate service(s) provide ed by each WIOA Basic Individualized Training funded?

 Note: Comments regarding the adequacy and quality of Dislocated Worker Services are available.
 The description is in the narrative.